Key takeaways

 What documents do pensioners need for a home loan?

-As a pensioner you will need to provide a few extra documents in addition to the standard documents in a mortgage application.
+As a pensioner you'll need to provide a few extra documents in addition to the standard documents in a mortgage application.
 Every lender has their own requirements but you'll generally need to provide the following:

 - Evidence of funds to complete the deposit.